Topological Preparation of Non-Stabilizer States and Clifford Evolution in $SU(2)_1$ Chern-Simons Theory: Review

 \subsection{Kac-Moody Algebra and $SU(2)_1$ Pauli Group}

 A Kac-Moody algebra~\cite{Kac1990,PressleySegal1986} is the generalization of a Lie algebra, particularly useful for describing symmetries of infinite-dimensional physical systems, as well as scale-invariant field theories.
-One specific realization in contemporary physics surrounds the Kac-Moody construction of $SU(2)$, denoted $SU(2)_k$ with $k$ the central extension (or \textit{level}) of the theory.
+One specific realization in contemporary physics surrounds the Kac-Moody construction of $SU(2)$, denoted $SU(2)_k$ where $k$ is the level (or \textit{central extension}) of the theory.
 The Kac-Moody extension of $SU(2)$, to a single level ($k=1$), describes the conformal field theory~\cite{Goddard1976,Witten1984,KnizhnikZamolodchikov1984,Verlinde1988} for a single free boson with central charge $c=1$.

 The group $SU(2)$ admits a single Casimir operator, enabling all its irreducible representations to be expressed using a Young Tableaux consisting of a single column, with each element corresponding to an index in the fundamental representation.
-The algebra $SU(2)_1$ is further constrained, restricting all representations to the level $1$ cutoff.
+The algebra $SU(2)_1$ is further constrained, restricting all representations to the level-$1$ cutoff.
 Accordingly, the Young Tableaux for $SU(2)_1$ consists of a single column with two elements, which we index as $a=0,\,1$.
 When used as a basis for the $SU(2)_1$ Clifford group generators corresponding the fusion matrix takes the form~\cite{Schnitzer:2020tiv}

 and reproduces the action $X \ket{a} = \ket{a+1;\pmod{2}}$.
 In this way, the fusion matrix construction in Eq.\ \eqref{FusionMatrix} provides an algebraic realization for the Pauli $X$ operation.

 As described in Eq.\ \eqref{QFTAction}, a Hadamard operation $S_{ab}$ can be used to conjugate the Pauli $X$ operator to produce a Pauli $Z$ operation, i.e. $Z = SXS^\dagger$.
 Employing this relation with Eq.\ \eqref{FusionMatrix}, we can give an algebraic expression for Pauli $Z$ as